reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ### Bill of Materials

 The Bill of Materials (BOM) is a spreadsheet that matches the component names from design with actual physical components.
-Both tools, OrCAD and KiCad, can automatically generate these lists but might need some post-processing.
+Both tools, Cadence and KiCad, can automatically generate these lists but might need some post-processing.
 Similarly to the drill files, there is no standard, but there are several recommendations and best practices.
 In general, `*.csv` and `*.xlsx` files are accepted, and we use both across the repositories.

 Arguably the most crucial feature of a BOM is descriptive headers: the assembler will open the file and then try to match columns to the expected fields with as little manual intervention and margin for error as possible.